-Another measure to help you avoid bringing insects inside is to spray the foliage of the plants with a jet of water (with caution for more tender plants) and soak the pots in a bucket of warm water, up to the lip, for 15 minutes.
+To avoid bringing insects into your home spray the foliage of the plants with a jet of water (with caution for more tender plants) and soak the pots in a bucket of warm water, up to the lip, for 15 minutes.
 This will drown or drive out any insects hiding in the soil.
-Make sure to allow all the excess water to drain from the soil to avoid drowning the plants.
+Make sure to allow all the excess water to drain from the soil.

 Speaking of water, overwatering your houseplants is the best way to ensure they won't make it to next summer.
-Push your finger into the soil when you think it needs watering, a dry finger signals it is time to water but any dampness tells you to wait.
+Push your finger into the soil when you think it needs watering, a dry finger signals it's time to water but any dampness tells you to wait.
 When selecting houseplants to purchase, water is the second most important factor (light being first).
 To select a houseplant appropriate for your watering habits, you have to do some self-reflection.
 Are you a caring, empathetic person?
-If so, avoid purchasing a snake plant or succulents who will not appreciate your love in the form of overwatering.
+If so, avoid purchasing a snake plant who will take your love (in the form of overwatering) as a sure sign for death.
 Are you a workaholic who sometimes forgets to feed the cat?
 If so, cacti can become your best friends!
 If you're unsure what type of water personality you have, select a plant that will tell you what it needs.
 Pothos are an excellent indicator of water.
 When they are thirsty their leaves will droop slightly.
-This tells to you that it's time to water, taking the guesswork out of the task.
+This indicates to you that it's time to water, taking the guesswork out of the task.
+For those with a compassionate heart, don't worry.
+As long as you respond to the plants hint, no long-term harm is done.